Unofficial Batman fan film

 Atmosphere before explanation

-Frames were explored, rejected, and refined to establish a consistent tone, with particular attention to silhouette, light, continuity, and whether each shot felt like part of the same world rather than a disconnected image.
+Generated frames were produced in large numbers, then selected, refined, and sequenced to establish a consistent tone, with particular attention to silhouette, light, continuity, and whether each shot felt like part of the same world rather than a disconnected image.

 Edit and structure placeholder image